 What male fertility test should be done before marriage?

-Actually, there is no compulsory pre-marital male or female fertility test that must be done by default.
-However, some couples prefer to be tested for HIV and other sexually transmitted diseases, blood group, fertility, possible genetic and/or chronic medical conditions, etc. But, as I said, this is totally optional and varies from couple to couple.
+However, some couples choose to be tested for HIV and other sexually transmitted diseases, blood group, fertility, possible genetic and/or chronic medical conditions, etc. However such tests are totally optional and at the couples discretion.

 We make a great effort to provide you with the highest quality information.